oss-mirror/isc-bind9/PLATFORMS.md

-In general, this version of BIND will build and run on any POSIX-compliant system with a C11-compliant C compiler, BSD-style sockets with RFC-compliant IPv6 support, POSIX-compliant threads, the `libuv` asynchronous I/O library, the OpenSSL cryptography library, and the `nghttp2` HTTP/2 library.
+In general, this version of BIND will build and run on any POSIX-compliant system with a C11-compliant C compiler, BSD-style sockets with RFC-compliant IPv6 support, and POSIX-compliant threads, plus the following mandatory
+libraries:

+- `libuv` for asynchronous I/O operations and event loops
+- `libssl` and `libcrpyto` from OpenSSL for cryptography
+- `libjemalloc` for memory allocation
+- `libnghttp2` for HTTP/2

 The following C11 features are used in BIND 9: